kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		- Due to the way the code is written, there is a happens-before link between:
 			- x = 1 and y = 1
 			- r1 = y and r2 = x
-			- If T1 is the first to enter then synchronized block, then the execution is in the order, happens-before link between a synchronized write and a synchronized read
+			- If T1 is the first to enter then synchronized block, then the execution is in the order, happens-before link between a synchronized write `y = 1` and a synchronized read `r1 = y`
 				- x = 1
 				- y = 1
 				- r1 = y